wp-plugins/my-record-collection/readme.txt

 == Changelog ==

 = 0.9.1 =
 * Changed upload-directory to `wp-content/uploads`-directory instead of in plugin folder.
-This will prevent the plugin from delating images and XML-files on update.
+This will prevent the plugin from deleting images and XML-files on update.
-* Added unistall functionality.
+* Added uninstall functionality.

 = 0.9 =
 * Some minor bugfixes.